dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 Reports may be configured according to national policies, standards and requirements according to the applied stock management system:
 "Basic" mode: (mainly) monthly reports
-"Advanced" mode: real time analysis and reports (at least daily updates) While in most cases users and managers start out designing dashboards and visualisations, the sole objective of the DHIS2 LMIS performance management concept is to improve the quality of logistics services provided to services delivery points by increasing stock availability and minimising stockouts.
+"Advanced" mode: real time analysis and reports (at least daily updates) While in most cases users and managers start out designing dashboards and visualisations, the sole objective of the DHIS2 Logistics performance management concept is to improve the quality of logistics services provided to services delivery points by increasing stock availability and minimising stockouts.
 Therefore the entire concept is "purpose-driven" and conceived "in reverse" (compared to conventional approaches):
  - the overall objective of health systems is preventing, treating diseases and alleviating suffering (reducing morbidity and mortality) which (among many others) requires availability of high quality health care goods
  - the overall logistics objective is reducing shortages and stockouts
  - what metrics are suitable for measuring and monitoring shortages and stockouts